Skip to content

 Suggest alternative language

-Our models go beyond risk detection and interpretation to actually suggest alternative, less risky phrasing for flagged content.
+Our models go beyond risk detection and interpretation to suggest alternative, less risky phrasing for flagged content.
 Users can choose to accept, reject, or build on the Saifr suggestions.

-Continuing the above example, the model might suggest these as more compliant alternatives to the original sentence:
+Continuing the above example, the AI model might suggest these as more compliant alternatives to the original sentence:

 “Investing in XYZ fund seeks to provide consistent returns through market cycles.”